 Within a long-term small business partnership, it’s not a matter of if but when you and your partner will have a major disagreement.
 Before that first dispute arises, it will be helpful to set some ground rules for conflict resolution.

 How will you make decisions when tensions are high?
 Do you prefer to resolve disputes right away, or do you need a few days to mull over your position?
-Are you open to working with a business coach or partnership counselor to navigate your business relationship?
+Are you open to working with a business coach or partnership counselor to navigate your small business relationship?
 Talk through a few different conflict resolution scenarios to get a sense of how things will play out when conflicts come up.

 No one likes to think about the possibility of a lawsuit or legal dispute, but they are a reality of doing business.
 Will you include an arbitration clause in customer or vendor contracts to settle disputes privately?
 What happens if you and your partner reach a disagreement that you can’t solve on your own?
 Make as many decisions as possible while everyone is getting along so that if a legal dispute does arise, you have a clear path forward.

 At the end of the day, the purpose of any business venture should be to generate revenue and turn a profit.
-A business partnership is a financial relationship, so discussing finances from the outset is critical.
+A small business partnership is a financial relationship, so discussing business finances from the outset is critical.

 Outside of a business context, finances aren’t necessarily a topic for polite conversation.
 But in a business relationship, honest and forthright financial conversations need to happen.
 Although financial decisions can be deeply personal, remember to talk through these next questions from a “strictly business” perspective.

 You’ve heard a million times that “it takes money to make money.”
-When you’re in a business partnership, that truth presents additional questions: Who will be contributing financially?
+When you’re in a small business partnership, that truth presents additional questions: Who will be contributing financially?
 How much capital will be expected from each partner?
 When does that investment have to be made?

-Keep in mind that while the specifics of who will contribute what financially are important to your partnership agreement, financial resources alone are not a worthwhile reason to bring in a business partner.
+Keep in mind that while the specifics of who will contribute what financially are important to your partnership agreement, financial resources alone are not a worthwhile reason to bring in a small business partner.
 If financial capital is all your partner is bringing to the table, that’s not a business partner—that’s an investor.
 Make sure you understand the difference, and structure your business relationship accordingly.

 Different individuals have different levels of tolerance for debt and the risk that comes along with it.
-Before agreeing to a business partnership, have a conversation about the possibility of going into debt for your business and your individual tolerance for risk in that scenario.
+Before agreeing to a small business partnership, have a conversation about the possibility of going into debt for your business and your individual tolerance for risk in that scenario.

 What size business loan would you consider?
 Are you willing to put up collateral on a business loan, or to sign a personal guarantee?
 Are you comfortable financing short-term expenses on a business credit card?
 Get specific about various scenarios to decide how you’ll handle debt within your small business partnership.

-Realistically, it’s likely that both you and your business partner have some outside financial liabilities that might impact your cash flow, your income needs, and even your ability to obtain a business loan.
-Depending on the structure of your business partnership, you are to some degree tied to your partner financially.
+Realistically, it’s likely that both you and your small business partner have some outside financial liabilities that might impact your cash flow, your income needs, and even your ability to obtain a business loan.
+Depending on the structure of your small business partnership, you are to some degree tied to your partner financially.
 It’s critical that you’re aware of any financial baggage they might be carrying.

-If your potential business partner is less than forthcoming about their financial situation, proceed with caution—and at the very least, make sure you choose a partnership structure that limits your personal liability.
+If your potential small business partner is less than forthcoming about their financial situation, proceed with caution—and at the very least, make sure you choose a partnership structure that limits your personal liability.

-If your partner agrees, consider pulling each of your personal credit reports from one or more of the major reporting agencies—Experian, Equifax, and TransUnion—and sharing that information with one another.
+If your small business partner agrees, consider pulling each of your personal credit reports from one or more of the major reporting agencies—Experian, Equifax, and TransUnion—and sharing that information with one another.
 This is the first information that potential lenders see when considering a loan for your business, so it will be valuable for both of you to have that information up front.

-Sharing credit histories requires a high commitment to transparency, and not every business partner is willing to take such a step.
-But if you’re open to being a bit vulnerable with your business partner, this act of good faith can give all sides much more comfort at the prospect of tying your finances together.
+Sharing credit histories requires a high commitment to transparency, and not every small business partner is willing to take such a step.
+But if you’re open to being a bit vulnerable with your small business partner, this act of good faith can give all sides much more comfort at the prospect of tying your finances together.

 Are you a natural spendthrift, counting every penny spent?
 Or are you more relaxed in the way you spend money for your business?
-Overspending can be a major source of disagreements between business partners, but it’s one that can be avoided by setting and sticking to a budget together.
+Overspending can be a major source of disagreements between small business partners, but it’s one that can be avoided by setting and sticking to a budget together.

 Decide on a reasonable budget for your business, then decide how you will go about decision making for additional expenses.
 When will you make purchases on your own, and in what cases will you discuss the decision before making a purchase?
 The more clearly you can define ground rules for business spending, the easier it will be to avoid spending related conflicts.

-You or your partner might need to take a salary for basic living expenses even before the business has technically turned a profit.
+You or your small business partner might need to take a salary for basic living expenses even before the business has technically turned a profit.
 Decide on a reasonable salary figure for your particular circumstances, and if only one of you is taking a salary, decide how this disparity will impact your profit-sharing structure.